 Equine athlete's are under physical stress every time we place a saddle on their back and climb on board.
 Just like human athletes their muscles get tight and sore, their bone structure can become misaligned, and their energy meridians can become either depleted or over energized.

-At Crooked Creek Ventures we strive to balance the entire horse, structural, muscular and energy.
+At Crooked Creek Ventures we strive to balance the entire horse, structural, muscular,emotionally and energetically.

 It is also important to make sure your horses feet are properly balanced and healthy.
 You've heard the saying, 'no hoof, no horse.'
 That is truth at its best.
 Few, if any horses need shoes, and it is imperative for horses who do need shoes on, to have a 'break' from them.
 Proper alignment starts from the ground up.